By Maggie Newcomb Raine

 6: Watch ‘90s sitcoms on Netflix or Hulu

 If you enjoy sitcoms, give yourself permission to get some comedy therapy.
 Some people say that comedy is pain plus time.
-In other words, painful moments may not be funny at the time, but can become a great story later.
+In other words, painful moments may not be funny at the time but can become a great story later.
 Sitcoms can show you how to make light of difficult situations.
 There are so many options these days, but Friends and Will and Grace really work for me.

 You don’t have to choose something from the ‘90s, of course, but I find that the subjects in the sitcoms from this decade tend to be a lot simpler than the complex issues of today.
 Maybe this is due to the fact that I was in my teens and early twenties during the ‘90s, which were simpler times for me personally.
 Netflix and Hulu are relatively inexpensive per month, both under $20.
 Look through the comedy categories on both sites and find what makes you feel peace.
-Again, let yourself just sit and enjoy.
+Again, let yourself just sit and enjoy it.
 It really helps take your mind off yourself.

 7: Get a haircut at Supercuts

 During this latest brush with depression, I was in a rut and just didn’t feel good about how I looked.
-I felt scruffy and gross, but I couldn’t afford my fancy salon that I used to go to, so I had been avoiding getting a haircut.
+I felt scruffy and gross, but I couldn’t afford the fancy salon that I used to go to, so I had been avoiding getting a haircut.
 When I made my plan of attack, to combat this depression, I threw caution to the wind and went to my local Supercuts.
 I got just a trim, cleaned off the ends—nothing crazy.
 The stylist did a great job and I felt so much better.
 And it cost less than $20.

 One thing to consider is that if you’re sensitive about your hair, or are looking for more than a clean-up, maybe skip this one.
 A bad haircut could have the reverse effect.
 This would not be the time to get a completely new look!